Supraja9726/Deploying-war-file-Commands/README.md

 ___4. Add the below lines in the file:___

-    FROM tomcat                    //FROM command determines the image we want to use.
+    FROM tomcat                  //Determines the image we want to use.
 The image is fetched from the COPY Test.war /usr/local/tomcat/webapps
     CMD ["catalina.sh", "run"]